sapthamiu/banditdoc/README.md

 ## Level 0
 `ssh` is used for remote login into a server.
 It can login into different port numbers deployed on a server and it will act as a client to that server.
-`ls` shows the list of available files
+`ls` shows the list of available files and directories.
 `file <filename>` shows the type of file
 `cat <filename>` shows the content of the file
 ### Commands: